 Should you choose to leave: If you decide to leave, you will have to first take stock of your support system.
 Who are the people willing to support you until you get back on your feet?
 Are you financially secure?
 Do you have a steady job?
 Are your parents supportive?
 Do you have any kids?
 If yes, what is to become of them?
 Would you consider remarrying, since you are still very young?

 Should you choose to stay: Does he care about you?
 Can you find a close friend in him?
 Would you miss having a husband-wife relationship if you two could become really good friends?
 A concept I’d like to introduce to you in this option is something called a ‘Companionship Marriage’.
 I suggest this to couples sometimes when there’s no way for them to separate for whatever reason.
 The advantages of a companionship marriage are:

-• How important is romantic love to me?
+- How important is romantic love for me?

 If you can do some thinking along these lines, I’m pretty sure you’ll be able to figure out a solution to your current dilemma.
 Feel free to get in touch with me for more help.
 I wish you all the best!

 Worried about something?
 We can help.
 It is free!
 Select Your Counsellor